agentcoinorg/evo.ninja/README.md

 If you haven't fetched the submodules you can do it by doing the command:
 > `git submodule update --init`

-Then, in one terminal you must start the Agent Protocol HTTP Server: `AGENT_WORKSPACE="../../workspace" yarn start:api`; in another terminal you must go to `benchmarks` folder and run:
+Then, in one terminal you must start the Agent Protocol HTTP Server: `yarn start:api`; in another terminal you must go to `benchmarks` folder and run:
 > `poetry shell`

 >`poetry install`